 Open flame fires are not allowed and barbecuing is only permitted in designated picnic areas.
 All fireworks are prohibited in Regional Parks.
 Smoking is only allowed in developed picnic areas, asphalt surfaces, golf courses and on levee tops in the American River Parkway.
 In preparation for this fire season, Rangers are making it a high priority to continue their fire prevention efforts through education and enforcement.
 If you see smoke or a smoldering fire, call 9-1-1.

 Alcohol Prohibited for the Holiday Weekend:

-Beginning Saturday, May 23 through Monday, May 25, possession of alcohol is prohibited on the shore and river of the American River within Sacramento County Regional Parks’ jurisdiction.
+Beginning Saturday, May 28 through Monday, May 30, possession of alcohol is prohibited on the shore and river of the American River within Sacramento County Regional Parks’ jurisdiction and at Sherman Island.
 The prohibition includes open or closed alcoholic beverages.

 The water we swim in is rarely germ-free.
 Even when a lake or river looks clear, bacteria and microorganisms can still be present.

 Protect your health with a few steps to keep germs out of the water and off you: